 I feel very fortunate for the opportunity to share all of the wonderful benefits and experiences of yoga offered in an educational setting.
 I have been teaching yoga for Crandall ISD Community Education since 2006.

 I believe you'll discover a uniquely enriching experience when you integrate yoga into your lifestyle.
 The focus of our classes is on deepening your asana practice through a safe, rewarding and beneficial journey to wellness and serenity, where everyone--no matter body type or limitations--feels a sense of belonging, support and achievement.

 I began practicing yoga in my mid 50s when my body seemed to be responding less to vigorous exercise, less willing to do what I wanted it to do.
 I began simply because it was less intense and seemed easier on my joints.
 What I found was through the wonderful stretching and the focus on breathing that my body was willing to do more and more, bringing greater flexibility than I had ever experienced.
 But for me the real joy of yoga are the calming elements.
 With the practice of yoga, one learns to truly appreciate your body and develop a sense of being ageless.

-In 2009 I completed the YOGAFIT's 200-hour Teacher Training Program and 2013 completed the 500-hour program in the Yoga Therapy path of study.
-Both programs are approved by Yoga Alliance.
+In 2009 I completed the YOGAFIT's 200-hour Teacher Training Program and 2013 completed the 500-hour program; both programs are approved by Yoga Alliance.
+Continuing in the therapeutic path of study, I have completed independent studies with Judith Hanson Lasater for Yoga for Anxiety and Depression, Moving with the Organs, and Restorative Yoga.
+I am now certified through Yoga Bridge of Denton (funded by the Bradie James Foundation) to teach yoga for cancer patients.
 I hope to be able to add a practice of therapeutic yoga to my class schedule in the future.